JosefJ/GMevents/events/diversity-inclusion/README.md

 price: 0

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: Tovarna
+venue: National House Smichov

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: Delnicka 63, 17000 Prague, Czech Republic
+address: 'Náměstí 14. října, Prague-Smíchov'

 # The category of the event.
 Valid options:
 # - conference